Raise your voice to make a difference

 Prohibit Coal Tar-Based Sealants

 Coal tar-based pavement sealants threaten our drinking water by contaminating it with known carcinogens.
-See these slides by Stephen Kale, P.E. for information about the dangers of coal tar-based sealants.
+This recent magazine article notes that these “probable” human carcinogens continue to coat local parking lots, playgrounds and driveways.
+We highly recommend viewing these slides from the Sierra Club presentation by Stephen Kale, P.E. containing comprehensive information about the dangers of coal tar-based sealants.

 Ask City Council to Ban Single-use Plastic Bags